thrly/pen-plotter-resources/README.md

 info= "Profile settings stored in thrly-config.toml\nInverted across the y-axis.
 Gcode ready to print.
 File created succesfully."
 ```
+## multi-coloured SVG to multi-layer gcode
+In vpype, read the svg, splitting layers by stroke (`read -a stroke`), then delete all layers, keeping the one you want (`ldelete --keep 1`)
+For example:
+ First, inspect your layers to see which is which (take note of the layer number):

+ `vpype read --no-crop -a stroke circle-packed.svg show`

+ Then run the command to render your gcode for the desired layer:

+ `vpype -c thrly-config.toml read --no-crop -a stroke circle-packed.svg ldelete --keep 1 layout -m 3cm 282x210mm pagerotate linemerge reloop linesort gwrite -p fast-plot circle-pack-layer-1.gcode`

+ Then repeat for each layer.

 ## GRBL (Pen Servo)
 I had to modify the pen-up/down positions in `spindle_control.c` before uploading to Arduino: